IToldegloryventures/party-time-texas/COMPLETE_USER_SYSTEM.md

-# 🚀 **COSMIC PORTALS - COMPLETE USER SYSTEM**
+# 🚀 **COSMIC PORTALS - USER SYSTEM ARCHITECTURE**

-## **✅ Comprehensive User Types, Permissions & Flows**
+## **📋 User Types, Permissions & Flows (Backend Defined)**

-This document outlines the complete user system with corrected user types, permission customization, and technical implementation.
+This document outlines the user system architecture with user types, permission templates, and technical implementation. **Note: UI enforcement of permissions is not yet implemented.**

 ---